-Strong typhoon winds lash Tokyo area, causing transport chaos
+Woman killed as strong typhoon lashes Tokyo area, cutting power and transport

 Temperatures were set to shoot up to unseasonably hot levels in the wake of the storm, with 36 degrees Celsius (96.8 Fahrenheit) predicted in Tokyo, prompting authorities to warn of the danger of heatstroke.

-Reporting by Elaine Lies, Chris Gallagher and Kiyoshi Takenaka; Editing by Peter Cooney and Paul Tait
+Reporting by Elaine Lies, Chris Gallagher, Kiyoshi Takenaka and Makiko Yamazaki; Editing by Peter Cooney and Paul Tait